-Bad taste in the mouth is a common problem and may be perceived as lingering and unpleasant.
+Bad taste in the mouth is a common problem and may be perceived as lingering, bitter and unpleasant.
 It can decrease appetite and the ability to relish food, and also be quite distressing throughout the day.
-There may be a persistent salty, metallic, foul or acidic taste perceived in the mouth (dysgeusia or parageusia).
+There may be a persistent salty, metallic, bitter, foul or acidic taste perceived in the mouth (dysgeusia or parageusia).
 Sometimes there may be a reduction (hypogeusia) or loss (ageusia) of the 4 main tastes – sweet, salt, sour and bitter.
 This can also be accompanied by a loss of smell.
 Rarely a burning sensation may be felt throughout the mouth (burning mouth syndrome).

 In case of any of these symptoms, the common causes below should be looked for.

 Poor Dental and Mouth Hygiene due to improper and inadequate brushing, or not rinsing the mouth after meals.